Air transport in the United Kingdom: Environmental impact

 Whilst carbon emissions from all UK activities other than aviation had declined by 9 per cent in the 10 years between 1990 and 2000, carbon emissions from aviation activities doubled in the same period.
 Air transport in the UK accounted for 6.3 per cent of all UK carbon emissions in 2006.
-When the radiative forcing impact of other emissions are taken into account the total impact of emissions attributable to aviation is estimated to be twice that of its carbon emissions alone.
-Although the Government has committed to reducing total UK carbon emissions by 80 per cent from existing levels by 2050, its policy is based on the use of "… economic instruments to ensure that growing industries are catered for within a reducing total."
+When the radiative forcing impact of other emissions are taken into account, the total impact of emissions attributable to aviation is estimated to be twice that of its carbon emissions alone.
+Although the government has committed to reducing total UK carbon emissions by 80 per cent from existing levels by 2050, its policy is based on the use of "… economic instruments to ensure that growing industries are catered for within a reducing total."
 Even if this reduction in total carbon emissions is achieved, research published in February 2006 concluded that aviation could account for between 24 per cent and 50 per cent of the UK's carbon budget by 2050.

 The strategy adopted in the White Paper seeks to mitigate the global impact of air transport primarily through emissions trading schemes.
 Although the Kyoto Protocol implemented emissions trading as a means to reduce emissions at national levels, the global nature of air transport means that international (but not domestic) air travel is excluded from this mechanism.
-The Government is seeking to redress this through the International Civil Aviation Organization (ICAO), but progress is slow.
-In the meantime efforts are being made to include aviation in the EU Emission Trading Scheme with an original target to implement this by 2008.
-In 2006 the Government re-affirmed this policy as the best approach for addressing the climate change impacts of aviation, and current proposals aim at accomplishing this for all flights within the EU by 2011, with the scheme being extended to include all flights to and from the EU the following year.
+The government is seeking to redress this through the International Civil Aviation Organization (ICAO), but progress is slow.
+In the meantime, efforts are being made to include aviation in the EU Emission Trading Scheme, with an original target to implement this by 2008.
+In 2006, the government reaffirmed this policy as the best approach for addressing the climate change impacts of aviation, and current proposals aim at accomplishing this for all flights within the EU by 2011, with the scheme being extended to include all flights to and from the EU the following year.